 5. Wait for the movie to play through

-The movie is recorded on your computer in real-time.
-So, no matter long your VHS tape is, that’s how long you will have to wait for it to finish recording on your computer.
+The movie is captured in real-time on your computer.
+So, regardless of how lengthy your VHS tape is, you’ll have to wait for it to finish recording on your computer.

 6. Finish recording